sahitpj/India-WhatsAppFakeNews-Dataset/README.md

 ### Details
 - The file `Data.csv` has the following files, with the date, place, and the keywirds mentioned.
-- The `webscrapper` consists of a `scrapy` spider which can be used to extract files from the newsite
+- The `webscrapper` consists of a `scrapy` spider which can be used to extract files from the news site
 - The files `archivelist_finder.py` and `extract_csv_data.py` can be used for reference in the process